belgianmobility/nextmoov-smop-general/README.md

 ## Using the services

-Except for OTP (http://localhost:8081), all services will be accessible trough the reverce-proxy [Traefik 2](https://traefik.io/) on http://localhost:8080.
+All services will be accessible trough the reverce-proxy [Traefik 2](https://traefik.io/) on http://localhost:8080.

+Only the OTP web interface is located at http://localhost:8081.

 See each services for more information about their API.